alaidine/r-type/README.md

 ## Getting Started

 #### Linux
-When setting up this template on linux for the first time, install the dependencies from this page:
+Install the dependencies from this page:
 ([Working on GNU Linux](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux))

-You can use this templates in a few ways: using Visual Studio, using CMake, or make your own build setup.
-This repository comes with Visual Studio and CMake already set up.

 ### Project Structure

-The project is now organized into separate modules:
+The project is organized into separate modules:
 - **core/**: Static library containing shared functionality (networking, physics, scripting)
 - **client/**: Client executable with graphics and input handling
 - **server/**: Server executable with game logic and networking